 What is river canyoning?

 River canyoning is one of the most popular activities on our Pyrenees family summer multi activity adventure holiday.

 It’s a ‘we’ve never done this before, so let’s give it a bash’ kind of activity that appeals to adults and kids alike.

-Canyoning is an activity that’s guided by a professional who will ensure your safety as you make your way down the river, jumping into deep pools, sliding down natural rock slides and sometimes abseiling down waterfalls.
+River canyoning is an activity that’s guided by a professional who will ensure your safety as you make your way down the river.
+You’ll jump into deep pools, slide down natural rock slides and sometimes even abseil down waterfalls too.